 ELECTRICITY was Officially Selected for the 58th London Film Festival.
-World Premiere was at the Leicester Square Vue in October 2014.
+It is available internationally on Netflix.

 ELECTRICITY is an Alice In Wonderland for the modern day - an extraordinary hallucinatory journey seen through the eyes of a young woman with epilepsy (AGYNESS DEYN) as she searches for her lost brother.
 ELECTRICITY has a stunning central performance from AGYNESS DEYN with support from CHRISTIAN COOKE, PAUL ANDERSON, ALICE LOWE, LENORA CRITCHLOW and TOM GEORGESON.

 The film combines strong, witty human drama with remarkable visual effects to create an immersive and compelling cinematic experience.

 PRESS COVERAGE INCLUDES

 Press for the World Premiere at the 58th BFI London Film Festival includes:

 "Electricity is damn impressive from start to finish, entirely anchored by Deyn’s courageous, sensitive and touching performance as Lily.

 Deyn is …one of the most promising young actors of her generation.
 I suspect she’s in line for some major nominations and hopefully wins come awards season.
 She’s got my vote.